Accused Mumbai attack mastermind freed from house arrest

 Released overnight by the Lahore High Court, Hafiz Mohammed Saeed led Friday prayers at Al-Qudsia mosque in Lahore, according to Habibullah Salafi, a spokesman for the Jamaat-ud-Dawa, or JuD, Saeed's organization.

-News footage showed Saeed celebrating with his exultant supporters, but the United States and India issued statements critical of the decision for him to go free.
+News footage showed Saeed celebrating with his exultant supporters.
+The United States and India issued statements critical of the decision for him to go free, but Pakistan defended its fight against terrorism and condemned India's response.

 "First of all I thank God who has given me an honorable release.
 Three judges of the High Court gave the decision.
 Praise be to God, it is a matter of great happiness for me that nothing has been proved against me which could be detrimental for me or for Pakistan.
 Thank God, we have been vindicated," Saeed said.

-Note: This story has been updated to reflect the full list of targets in the 2008 Mumbai attacks.